+Tru ue / Fal se Questions

+1. Corpo rations are required to file a tax return annually regardless of their taxable income.

+True False

+2. The ta x return filing requirements for individual taxpayers only depend on the taxpayer's filing

+True False

+3. If a tax xpayer is due a refund, she does not have to file a tax return.

+True False

+4. If Apri l 15 th falls on a Saturday, the due date for individual tax returns will be on Monday, April 17 th

+True False

+5. spayer is unable to file a tax return by its original due date, the taxpayer can request an latic 9-month extension to file the return.

+True False

+6. An ext rension to file a tax return does not extend the due date for tax payments.

+True False
-Essentials of Federal Taxation 2018 Edition 9th Edition Spilker Test Bank Full Download: http://testbanklive.com/download/essentials-of-federal-taxation-2018-edition-9th-edition-spilker-test-bank/ TRUE/FALSE.
-Write 'T' if the statement is true and 'F' if the statement is false.
-1) Corporations are required to file a tax return annually regardless of their taxable income.
-Answer: O True False 2) The tax return filing requirements for individual taxpayers only depend on the taxpayer's filing status.
-True False Answer: 3) If a taxpayer is due a refund, she does not have to file a tax return.
-True False Answer: 4) If April 15th falls on a Saturday, the due date for individual tax returns will be on Monday, April Answer: O True False 5) If an individual taxpayer is unable to file a tax return by its original due date, the taxpayer can request an automatic 9-month extension to file the return.
-Answer: True False 6) An extension to file a tax return does not extend the due date for tax payments.
-Answer: O True False 7) The statute of limitations for IRS assessment generally ends four years after the date a tax return is filed.
-Answer: True False 8) For fraudulent tax returns, the statute of limitations for IRS assessment is ten years.
-False Answer: True 9) The IRS DIF system checks each tax return for mathematical mistakes and errors.
-Answer: True False 10) Joel reported a high amount of charitable contributions as a deduction on his individual tax return relative to taxpayers with similar income levels.
-The information matching program is the IRS program most likely to identify Joel's tax return for audit.
-False Answer: True

-11) Office examinations are the most common type of IRS audit.
+7. The sta atute of limitations for IRS assessment generally ends four years after the date a tax return is True False 8.
+For fra udulent tax returns, the statute of limitations for IRS assessment is ten years.
+True False 9.
+The IR S DIF system checks each tax return for mathematical mistakes.
+True False 10. taxpay aimed a high amount of charitable contributions as a deduction on his tax return relative to ers with similar income levels.
+The information matching program is the IRS program most o identify Joel's tax return for audit.
+True False 11.
+Office examinations are the most common type of IRS audit.
+True False 12.
+The th ree basic types of IRS examinations are computer exams, office exams, and business exams.
+True False 13.
+0-day" letter gives the taxpayer the opportunity to request an appeals conference or agree proposed IRS adjustment.
+True False 14.
+0-day" letter gives the taxpayer the opportunity to pay the proposed tax adjustment or file an in the U.S. District Court to hear the case.
+True False